-Diana and Daliaina Commence Plans and Policies Summary appropriate locations and a mixture of appropriate land uses that would enhance neighborhood quality and support pedestrian and bicycle activity.
+Plans and Policies Summary appropriate locations and a mixture of appropriate land uses that would enhance neighborhood quality and support pedestrian and bicycle activity.
 Land Use Compatibility Goal 8.16: Ensure that commercial development is compatible with adjacent land uses and supports a mixture of commercial activity with appropriate service-oriented and transit-oriented land uses.
 North Fair Oaks Community Plan (2011) The North Fair Oaks Community Plan was approved in November 2011.
-The following goals and policies are relevant to the project: , , , Goal 2.1: Encourage mixed-use development along major commercial corridors and within industrial areas to support a vibrant, urban community that integrates a range of amenities in close proximity to surrounding residential neighborhoods.
+The following goals and policies are relevant to the project: Goal 2.1: Encourage mixed-use development along major commercial corridors and within industrial areas to support a vibrant, urban community that integrates a range of amenities in close proximity to surrounding residential neighborhoods.
 Goal 2.4: Encourage transit-oriented development within North Fair Oaks.
 Policy 4A: Establish a higher density mixed-use district within a 0.25-mile radius of the potential future multi-modal-transit hub at the intersection of the Southern Pacific Railroad tracks and Middlefield Road.
 Higher densities in this area will support transit, reduce automobile use, and maximize development of vacant and underutilized lots while providing needed housing and other uses.
 City of Brisbane City of Brisbane General Plan (2018, 2020) The 1994 General Plan, City of Brisbane was adopted in June 1994.
 In November 2018, the City of Brisbane and the city's voters approved an amendment to the General Plan related to Brisbane Baylands.
 The approved General Plan amendment allows for residential uses on the northwest quadrant of the site (between Schlage Lock on the north, Main Street on the south, Bayshore Boulevard on the west, and the Caltrain alignment on the east).
 Non-residential uses are allowed west and east of the Caltrain alignment.
 The approved General Plan amendment allows up to 2,200 dwelling units, 6.5 million square feet of new commercial development, and up to 500,000 square feet of hotel development.
 Based on the November 2018 General Plan Amendment, the Land Use chapter was updated in January 2020.
 The following policies are relevant to the project: Policy LU.3: Establish a mix of land uses that best serves the needs of the community.
 Program LU.3.a: When evaluating land uses, consider whether a use would result in adverse impacts on existing and proposed land uses nearby, and whether those impacts can be mitigated.
 Policy LU.5: Establish a mix of uses with a diversified economic base to maintain and increase tax revenues and contribute to the City's ability to provide services.
-Policy 82.
-Encourage the preservation, conservation and restoration of open space to retain existing biotic communities, including rare and endangered species habitat, wetlands, watercourses and woodlands.
-City of South San Francisco South San Francisco General Plan (1999) The South San Francisco General Plan was adopted in October 1999.
+City of South San Franci City of South San Francisco South San Francisco General Plan (1999) The South San Francisco General Plan was adopted in October 1999.
 The following goals are relevant to the project: 2-G-1: Preserve the scale and character of established neighborhoods, and protect residents from changes in non-residential areas.
 2-G-2: Maintain a balanced land use program that provides opportunities for continued economic growth, and building intensities that reflect South San Francisco's prominent inner bay location and excellent regional access.
 2-G-8: Provide incentives to maximize community orientation of new development, and to promote alternative transportation modes.